-Minnesota is the home of two internationally recognized leaders in Myeloma research: The Mayo Clinic and the University of Minnesota, along with many other hospitals, clinics, and cancer centers which, not only treat Myeloma, but also take part in trials.
-Along with these institutions we also have very active support groups.
-Their locations are:
+Minnesota is the home of two internationally recognized leaders in Myeloma research; The Mayo Clinic and the University of Minnesota.
+In addition to these two institutions there are many other hospitals, clinics, and cancer centers which, not only treat Myeloma, but also take part in latest drug trials and treatment studies.

-All of the group’s meet once a month on different dates except the Fairmont Area support group which meets every other month.
+All of the group’s meet once a month on different days except the Fairmont Area support group which meets every other month.
 Please visit each group’s web page to see what they’re up to this month.

 This website is hosted on the free version of WordPress.
 WordPress offers excellent creation, maintenance, and statistical tools.
 They also save us the cost of renting server space.
 The price is that they reserve the right to post advertisements at the bottom of our webpages.
 Myeloma Support Minnesota in no way recommends, supports, or endorses any of the advertised companies.
 In fact, we have no idea who, or what, is seen by our viewers (and some seem a bit shady).